 Anything that interferes with normal vision during a child’s development can lead to a lazy eye.
 Amblyopia occurs when the brain begins ignoring visual signals from the eye with the worst vision.

 Some children are at a higher risk of developing a lazy eye.
 These include children who have:1

-- A family history of vision issues
+- A family history of amblyopia

 - Developmental disabilities